humhub/humhub/protected/humhub/docs/guide/developer/permissions.md

 ### Fixed Groups

-The defaultstate of a group can be fixated by overwriting the [[humhub\libs\BasePermission::$fixedGroups|BasePermission::$fixedGroups]] array within your permission class.
+The default-state of a group can be fixated by overwriting the [[humhub\libs\BasePermission::fixedGroups|BasePermission::fixedGroups]] array within your permission class.
-This will disable the edit function of the given groups, which can be used for security reasons.
+This will disable the edit capabilities of the given groups.

-By default the followng space user-groups are fixed:
+By default the following space user-groups are fixed:

-- Space::USERGROUP_GUEST
+- `Space::USERGROUP_GUEST`
-- Space::USERGROUP_OWNER
+- `Space::USERGROUP_OWNER`
-- Space::USERGROUP_ADMIN
+- `Space::USERGROUP_ADMIN`

 ## Edit Permissions